Managing agile projects in an agency setting can be challenging, but it’s definitely possible.

 5. Don’t Forget To Demo And Run Retrospectives

-At the end of each 2 week sprint, we do demos and retros with the product team.
+At the end of each 2 week sprint, we do demos and sprint retrospectives with the product team.
 Again, sometimes the client attends.
 Most of the time they don’t.
 Retros are extremely important to continue improvement and fine tuning the process.

 It’s all about being flexible, involving the entire project team from the start, and overlapping design and development to gain efficiencies and increase collaboration.

 How To Manage Agile Projects With Fixed Budgets

 The biggest question we get is, but how do you do this without a true product team and T&M budget?

 The way we handle this is by doing a T&M with a maximum number.
 We estimate our projects and provide a range of hours/pricing based on that.
 The range accounts for the finite details in that scope, stand-ups, meetings, etc… It’s a range to account for the typical project changes that happen on every project or some relatively low-risk unknowns at kick off.